Graphic Design Application Process

 - Schedule your interview

-- In preparation for your interview, write your essay and organize samples of work to show at time of interview.
+- Organize and bring samples of work for faculty to review at the time of interview.

 To set up an interview email: firstname.lastname@example.org